Magic-Deck/ponyshow/README.md

 - Slide configuration options
 - Slide timer for auto transitioning
 - Build steps to present bullet points one step at at time

+Write down your thoughts in your favorite markdown / text editor, and Ponyshow will convert them into beautiful presentations on the fly.
+Make a change.. it's instantly visible.

 ## Ponyshow is a Deckset killer.